Florida’s ICON Park Guest Hit by $323,000 Theft

 Credit: ICON Park

-Now, ICON Park has faced more misfortune as reports emerge of a luxury car being stolen from its valet service.
+In 2023, ICON Park faced more misfortune as reports emerge of a luxury car being stolen from its valet service.

-Cora Johnson – a real estate broker, owner of Wynnmore Realty, and a featured personality on the upcoming reality series Ladies of Orange County – claims that she left her $300,000 Bentley Bentayga with ICON Park’s valet on May 17 to grab dinner on I-Drive.
+Cora Johnson – a real estate broker and owner of Wynnmore Realty – claimed that she left her $300,000 Bentley Bentayga with ICON Park’s valet on May 17, 2023, to grab dinner on I-Drive.
 When she returned to collect the car two hours after parking, it was missing.

 Guests eat at ICON Park